liverecord/liverecord/docs/configuration.md

 # Configuration

+## Parameters

-Configure parameters in environment variables, for details look into config section of `package.json`
+Configure parameters in environment variables, for details look into config section of [`package.json`](../package.json).

 ```json